da22le123/DeveloperCollaborationTool/docs/TechnicalDesign.md

 **Tables:**

 **User Table:** It stores all information related to the users of the application.
-It includes a unique,
-auto-incremented `id` to identify each user, a `username` for display purposes, and an `email` used for session invitations.
+It includes a unique, auto-incremented `id` to identify each user, a `username` for display purposes, and an `email` used for session invitations.
 A hashed `password`  and 'email' is stored for login purposes.
 Additionally, the table contains two boolean attributes, `is_admin` and `is_lead`, which determines the user's role within the system.
 If `is_admin` is set to true, the user is assigned the role of an Administrator.
 If `is_lead` is set to true and `is_admin` is false, the user is assigned the role of a Team Lead.
 If both `is_admin` and `is_lead` are set to false, the user is assigned the role of a Developer.

 **Session table:** This table stores information about brainstorming sessions.
 It includes a unique `id` field, which is an auto-incremented session ID used to identify each session.
 The table also contains a `name` field to provide a meaningful name for the session.
-The `is_open` boolean field indicates the state of the session, such as "open" or "closed."
+The `is_open` boolean field indicates the state of the session, such as "open" or " closed."
 Additionally, it includes a `last_state` field to store the latest state of the session, representing the current state of the session in a JSON/SVG format, and a `creation_date` timestamp to record when the session was created.

 **SessionMember table:** This table serves as a junction table between the `User` and `Session` tables, representing the many-to-many relationship between users and sessions.
 It includes two foreign keys: `session_id`, which references the `id` field in the `Session` table to indicate the session a user is part of, and `user_id`, which references the `id` field in the `User` table to identify the specific user participating in the session.
-The table does not have a separate primary key;
-instead, the `session_id` and `user_id` foreign keys form the composite primary key.
+The table does not have a separate primary key; instead, the `session_id` and `user_id` foreign keys form the composite primary key.
 Additionally, the table includes a `join_date` timestamp to record when the user joined the session.

 **Action table:**
 This table represents actions performed during brainstorming sessions and stores various types of actions, such as adding, connecting elements, as well as redo and undo actions.
 Each action has a unique, auto-incremented `id` field, which serves as the action ID.
 The table includes a `user_id` foreign key referencing the `id` field in the `User` table to identify the user who performed the action, and a `session_id` foreign key referencing the `id` field in the `Session` table to link the action to a specific session.
 The `action_data` field stores information about the action, represented in JSON/SVG format.
 Additionally, the table contains a `creation_date` timestamp to record when the action was performed.

 **Relationships between tables:**

 **User and Session relationship:**

 The relationship between `User` and `Session` is many-to-many, where a user can participate in multiple sessions, and each session can include multiple users.
 This many-to-many relationship is implemented using the `SessionMember` table as a junction table.
 The `SessionMember` table contains records representing the participation of specific users in specific sessions, linking the `User` and `Session` tables.

 **Action and Session relationship:**

 The relationship between `Session` and `Action` is one-to-many, where a session can have multiple actions performed during it, but each action is associated with one specific session.

 **Action and User relationship:**